 How do piezo motors work?

-Generally speaking, there are three types of piezoelectric motors.
+Generally speaking, there are three types of piezoelectric motors, all of which are based on piezoceramic (PZT ceramic).
+If you want to know more about this material, please see this link.
 The most common type is the impact-driven stick-slip piezo motor.
 A second category consists of the stepper type of piezo motors, also called walking piezo motor, which are typically used for high-force applications.

 The third type is the ultrasonic or resonant piezo motor.
 All three types have their specific advantages and uses, which can be explained by examining their working principle in more detail.